 - The U.S. Department of Agriculture has a program that benefits elderly residents who live in rural areas with a reduced income.
 These programs offer grants for modifications within the home, which includes installing a walk-in tub.

-- Single Family Housing Repair Loans & Grants (aka Section 504 Home Repair program) is designed for homeowners who occupy their homes, who don’t qualify for affordable credit, and whose income is less than 50% of the area median.
-Those 62+ may qualify for an outright grant if they would be unable to repay a loan.
+- Single-Family Housing Repair Loans & Grants (aka Section 504 Home Repair program) is designed for homeowners who occupy their homes, who don’t qualify for affordable credit, and whose income is less than 50 percent of the area median.
+Those 62 and over may qualify for an outright grant if they would be unable to repay a loan.

 - If purchasing a walk-in tub directly from the manufacturer, be sure to ask for any discounts for which you may be eligible.

 There are two primary sources for buying a new walk-in tub: manufacturers and big-box stores.
 Generally speaking, I recommend working directly with a manufacturer, as they specialize in this industry and will provide valuable insight with regard to your home’s possibilities and limitations.
 For example, while many walk-in tubs utilize rapid draining mechanisms, not every home has the plumbing hardware to accommodate these setups.
 A representative from the manufacturer would be able to inform you of this and plan accordingly.

 Most installers will visit your home for a free consultation.
 Here, they will take a look at your bathroom, assess your needs, and suggest several suitable models.
 Ultimately, this consultation will end with a quote, one that includes the cost of installation.
 Unlike big-box retailers, who will bring the tub to your doorstep and leave the rest to you, a manufacturer will remove your existing tub and install the new one––usually on the same day!